Willard Hill: Music career

 In 2010, he quit his job and decided to focus solely on music.
 He built a home studio and began working on his concept album Gemini Mood Swings.
 He also decided to get back to his singing roots by taking vocal lessons with vocal coach Ankh Ra Amenhetep, who was featured on Making The Band 4.
 After commercially releasing his first single Future Fresh, he began performing around NYC and garnered the attention of several U.S. record labels as well as one European label, but chose to keep sole ownership of his music instead of signing a contract.

 His single Future Fresh caught the attention of New Orleans radio mainstay Wild Wayne who put the song in rotation during his live web/radio broadcast 504 Radio on WQUE-FM.
-In 2012 Hill decided to return to New Orleans to further develop his sound and fully incorporate the city's musical influences into his production style.
-After a brief period in New Orleans he began to travel once more, landing in Los Angeles, Ca as well as Atlanta, Ga. to work with various artists and producers.
+In 2012, Hill decided to return to New Orleans to further develop his sound and fully incorporate the city's musical influences into his production style.
+After a brief period in New Orleans he began to travel once more, landing in Los Angeles, California, as well as Atlanta, Georgia, to work with various artists and producers.

-On February 27, 2015 Hill independently released his second project Sketches of Spain Street.
+On February 27, 2015, Hill independently released his second project, Sketches of Spain Street.